amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/README.md

 Assignment Definition
 ---------------------

-The prime minister of Chulwalhar has asked us to help him in forecasting exports from his country.
-In order to do this we have been given as-is data, which is the original or observed data, and planned data, which is what Chulwalhar would like to export.
+The prime minister of Chulwalar has asked us to help him in forecasting exports from his country.
+In order to do this we have been given as-is data, which is the original or observed data, and planned data, which is what Chulwalar would like to export.
 We also have a list of indicators that may affect exports.
-Our job is to find out the best way to forecast Chulwalhar’s exports in 2014 based on data collected before this year.
+Our job is to find out the best way to forecast Chulwalar’s exports in 2014 based on data collected before this year.
 In other words, we want to create a credible statistical model.

-The export data for Chulwalhar are in two CSV files.
+The export data for Chulwalar are in two CSV files.
 One contains the as-is data and the other one contains the planned data.
 These data sets are also composed of other data sets: monthly and yearly for both groups.
-Your task is to take all of these data sets, import them into R, and develop a model to forecast the exports of these particular products for the prime minister of Chulwalhar.
+Your task is to take all of these data sets, import them into R, and develop a model to forecast the exports of these particular products for the prime minister of Chulwalar.

 Submit an R markdown document with the code necessary to download clean and analyze the data.
 Interpretations of the code and analysis should be